 The UART provides the user with the capability to bi-directionally transfer information between an external CPU and an external serial communication device.
-A logic 0 on chip select pins, CSA# or CSB#, allows the user to select UART channel A or B to configure, send transmit data and/or unload receive data to/from the UART.
-Selecting both UARTs can be useful during power up initialization to write to the same internal registers, but do not attempt to read from both uarts simultaneously.
+A logic 0 on chip select pin (CS#) allows the user to select the UART and then using the channel select (CHSEL) pin, the user can select channel A or B to configure, send transmit data and/or unload receive data to/from the UART.
 Individual channel select functions are shown in Table 1.